 As designed, the canopy of the Boomerang was heavily armoured with bulletproof glass of great thickness, and the airframe had armour plates shielding the bottom of the cockpit area as well.

-This level of protection, along with the robust construction of the airframe and the reliability of the Twin Wasp engine saw Boomerangs able to absorb a large amount of battle damage and still safely return to base, and the pilots of the aircraft greatly appreciated this.
+This level of protection, along with the robust construction of the airframe and the reliability of the Twin Wasp engine saw Boomerangs able to absorb a large amount of battle damage and still safely return to base.
+The pilots of the aircraft greatly appreciated this.

 Several RAAF squadrons were equipped with the Boomerang for Army cooperation duties, and the platform saw service over New Guinea, the Solomon Islands, Borneo and finally during the Bougainville Campaign.